Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 No annotations are provided, so the description carries the full burden.
-It does disclose a side effect: 'writes a new brief asset to disk and indexes it in the vector store.'
-This is helpful but lacks further detail on permissions, reversibility, or constraints.
-With no annotations, a score of 3 is appropriate.
+It explicitly discloses the side effect: 'writes a new brief asset to disk and indexes it in the vector store for future search.'
+This is transparent about what the tool does beyond the primary action, though it does not discuss permissions or rate limits.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.